Understanding StableSwap (Curve)

 The pools are now 125 X tokens and 75 Y tokens.

-To calculate the price will do:
+To calculate the price do:

 $${P} = \frac{\Delta y}{\Delta x}$$